-Core Tier 1 capital ratio
+Tier 1 capital ratio

-Pursuant to the Shareholders' Agreement, the Shareholder Banks shall ensure that at all times the Issuer shall maintain a Core Tier 1 ratio according to any regulation or binding supervisory decision by Norwegian authorities (including any buffer requirements and Pillar 2 requirements).
-Where necessary in order to maintain the Core Tier 1 capital ratio the Shareholder Banks will contribute additional Core Tier 1 capital within three months at the written request of the Issuer (the Core Tier 1 Capital Request).
-The obligation of the Shareholder Banks to contribute this Core Tier 1 capital is several and not joint and shall be in accordance with each Shareholder Bank's pro rata share in the shareholding of the Issuer.
+Pursuant to the Shareholders' Agreement, the Shareholder Banks shall ensure that at all times the Issuer shall maintain a minimum Tier 1 capital ratio of 9 per cent.
+Where necessary in order to maintain the Tier 1 capital ratio the Shareholder Banks will contribute additional Tier 1 capital within three months at the written request of the Issuer (the Tier 1 Capital Request).
+The obligation of the Shareholder Banks to contribute this Tier 1 capital is several and not joint and shall be in accordance with each Shareholder Bank's pro rata share in the shareholding of the Issuer.

-If the Issuer notifies the Shareholder Banks (the Capital Non-Defaulting Shareholders) that any Shareholder Bank(s) (the Capital Defaulting Shareholder(s)) has failed to contribute the Core Tier 1 capital required of it following a request from the Issuer, then the Capital Non-Defaulting Shareholders shall be jointly and severally liable to contribute such further additional capital as specified by the Issuer as is required to ensure that the Issuer has the required Core Tier 1 capital ratio.
-Any Capital Non-Defaulting Shareholder's obligation to pay additional capital shall be limited to an amount equivalent to twice the initial obligation of that Capital Non-Defaulting Shareholder under the relevant Core Tier 1 Capital Request.
+If the Company notifies the Shareholder Banks (the Capital Non-Defaulting Shareholders) that any Shareholder Bank(s) (the Capital Defaulting Shareholder(s)) has failed to contribute the Tier 1 capital required of it following a request from the Issuer, then the Capital Non-Defaulting Shareholders shall be jointly and severally liable to contribute such further additional capital as specified by the Issuer as is required to ensure that the Issuer has at least a 9 per cent.
+Tier 1 capital ratio.
+Any Capital Non-Defaulting Shareholder's obligation to pay additional capital shall be limited to an amount equivalent to twice the initial obligation of that Capital Non-Defaulting Shareholder under the relevant Tier 1 Capital Request.